Ju-lion28/Website-lha-2024/README.md

 ## How to build

 1. Install [NodeJS](https://nodejs.org/en)
+2. Make sure to be in the project's root directory
-2. Install the local packages:
+3. Install the local packages:

     ```sh
     npm install .
     ```

-3. For Windows run:
+4. For Windows run:

     ```sh
     npm run build-win